Trashed (album)

 Trashed is the second album by the punk rock group Lagwagon, released on January 4, 1994.
+This album builds on the skate punk sound of their debut album, with harmonized vocals and start-stop rhythms reminiscent of NOFX.

 Production and composition

 Like its predecessor, Duh, Trashed was recorded at Westbeach Recorders in 1993 with producer Fat Mike.
 The album was also produced by the band themselves.
+Fat Mike also provides provides backing vocals on the second track of the album, "Lazy".

-Discussing "Know It All", guitarist Shawn Dewey explained that it was "constructive criticism, towards people who are involved in the whole scene and they like certain bands at certain times."
+Discussing "Know It All", guitarist Sean Dewey explained that the song was intended to serve as "constructive criticism, towards people who are involved in the whole scene and they like certain bands at certain times."

+"Island of Shame" is an aggressive song written in the minor key with lyrics concerning small-town close-mindedness and homophobia.

+Trashed also includes a cover of Van Morrison's "Brown Eyed Girl" as its tenth track.
+The end of the album contains a parody of "Mama Said Knock You Out" by LL Cool J, called "Back One Out".